 Enterprise Zone (EZ) Commercial CRA (C-CRA) Structure Abatement on incremental property tax value created by improvements.
 Abatement on incremental property tax value created by improvements.
-Rate Target 75% (rates higher than 75% require School District approval) Average 75% Term Up to 10 years (terms from 10-15 years require School District approval) For rehab , up to 12 years For new construction, up to 15 years Purpose To promote capital investment and job creation via the establishment, expansion, renovation, and occupation of facilities.
+Rate Target 75 % (rates higher than 75% require School District approval) Average 75 % Term Up to 10 years (terms from 10-15 years require School District approval) For rehab, up to 12 years For new construction, up to 15 years Purpose To promote capital investment and job creation via the establishment, expansion, renovation, and occupation of facilities.
 To promote significant capital investment.
-Minimum Investment Generally, \$1 million, although there is statutory criteria by project type Establish: "Significant" investment Expand: Investment equal to at least 10% of existing facility's value Renovate: Investment equal to at least 50% of existing facility's value Occupy: Investment equal to at least 20% of existing facility's value Generally, \$1 million Other Reqs.
-If project creates new annual payroll of at least \$1 million (including construction and project jobs), the City must enter into an income tax-sharing agreement with the relevant school district.
-If no agreement can be reached within 6 months, default income-sharing is 50/50.
-If the City incurs infrastructure costs that benefit the project, it can claim up to 35% of the new local income tax revenue before 50/50 sharing begins.
+Minimum Investment Generally, \$1 million, although there is statutory criteria by project type Establish: "Significant" investment Expand: Investment equal to at least 10% of existing facility's value Renovate: Investment equal to at least 50% of existing facility's value Occupy: Investment equal to at least 20% of existing facility's value Generally, \$1 million Other Regs.
+If project creates new annual payroll of at least \$1 million (including consmust enter into an income tax-sharing agreement with the relevant school reached within 6 months, default income-sharing is 50/50.
+If the City incurs project, it can claim up to 35% of the new local income tax revenue I district.
+If no agreement can be infrastructure costs that benefit the

-Target rate represents the rate that the City pursues as a policy decision, while average rate reflects the actual rate offered.
+^{} Target rate represents the rate that the City pursues as a policy decision, while average rate reflects the actual rate offered.